-The Bookmarks capability within PowerExcel allows users to create folders and save bookmarks of key websites, which typically feature information/data (e.g., an online dashboard) related to an model in the program; bookmarks can also be used for any other relevant site, Bookmarks are reachable from a front end like PowerExcel Slice.
+The Bookmarks capability allows users to create folders and save bookmarks of key websites, which typically feature information/data (e.g., an online dashboard) related to a model in a Nexus application; bookmarks can also be used for any other relevant site.
+Bookmarks are reachable from a front end like PowerExcel Slice.

-1. To create a Bookmark, right-click on Bookmarks in the Database Explorer; then select Edit Bookmarks.
-The Bookmarks Tab appears on the right.
-(See images below.)
+To create a Bookmark, right-click on Bookmarks in the Database Explorer; then select Edit Bookmarks.
+The Bookmarks tab appears on the right (see images below.)